Follow the Official Twitter account for Caan Berry here.

-One thing I’ve learnt about myself on the way is; progress is happiness for me.
-The markets offer me the opportunity to continually progress, unlike other jobs, for me it’s a perfect match!
+One thing I’ve learned about myself on the way is; progress is happiness for me.
+The markets offer me the opportunity to continually progress, unlike other jobs, for me, it’s a perfect match!

 Having been in the Army, in an environment where discipline was forced upon me every single day.
-I realised that I didn’t want a boss breathing down my neck any more.
-I wanted independence to do what I wanted, when I wanted.
+I realised that I didn’t want a boss breathing down my neck anymore.
+I wanted the independence to do what I wanted when I wanted.
 Since trading full-time I feel like my life’s my own.
 I work whenever I feel like it, and when I don’t feel like it, I don’t.